 Cases reported by...

-Based on reported exposures, Wisconsin travelers presumably acquired Zika virus from 14 different countries outside of the United States and one additional traveler from Miami, Florida.
-Some of the Zika virus cases in 2016 reported both travel to a Zika-affected area and sexual contact with a traveler to a Zika-affected area within a similar time period, and thus, the mode of transmission cannot be definitively determined.
+Based on reported exposures, Wisconsin travelers presumably acquired Zika virus from 18 different countries outside of the United States and one additional traveler from Miami, Florida.
+A majority of these Zika virus infections were acquired through the bite of an infected mosquito while traveling.
+Patients, however, may also be infected through sexual transmission, or in utero from a maternal infection during pregnancy.
+Some of the Zika virus cases reported both travel to a Zika-affected area and sexual contact with a traveler to a Zika-affected area within a similar time period, and thus, the mode of transmission cannot be definitively determined.